onnovisser/babel-plugin-glsl/README.md

 > `random_0` doesn't match `random`

-This plugin does rename some functions to avoid clashed (like functions referenced inside of imports), but not ones that you import.
+This plugin does rename some functions to avoid clashes (like functions referenced inside of imports), but not ones that you import.

 # Inspiration